ManikinSaute/pdf2post/README.md

 You can [test edits to a blue print here](https://playground.wordpress.net/builder/builder.html   )

+If a commit to main contains the word "zip-it" the Zip file will be created and the playground link will be updated to run the code from main.

 A tool for grabbing a PDF file from a URL, performing OCR, and creating a WordPress post with Gutenberg blocks.